-8. Information Networking Hub - Funding is provided to continue development and implementation of the Information Networking Hub to provide a comprehensive set of bi-directional data exchanges in real-time to meet the data exchange needs of the courts, as well as provide a central data repository for court data.
+8. Information Networking Hub - Funding is provided, contingent on approval of the office of the chief information officer, to continue development and implementation of the Information Networking Hub to provide a comprehensive set of bi-directional data exchanges in real-time to meet the data exchange needs of the courts, as well as provide a central data repository for court data.
 (Judicial Information Systems Account-State)

-9. Internal Equipment Replacement - Funding is provided to replace aged computer equipment and to improve the performance of Judicial Information System services.
+9. Internal Equipment Replacement - Funding is provided, contingent on approval of the office of the chief information officer, to replace computer equipment including servers, routers, and storage system upgrades.
 (Judicial Information Systems Account-State)